 Left anti-derivatives

 When the alphabet Σ is finite, we can also show that P-finite series are closed under left anti-derivatives.
-This is elaborated in a separate section.
+This is elaborated in a separate section, where we can make the required assumption on the alphabet.

 Appendix